chloeasmith24/County-Public-Health-Data--Chloe-Smith/README.md

 - This data could be used by communities to access data in order to identify, prevent, and control issues.
 -------
 # Where is this data from?
+- The data was provided by Professor Steven Gotzler.
 ------
 # What could this data be used for?
 - County Public Health Data could be used by government agencies to make informed decisions and deliver resources in an effective manner.